Wellness

 The ideal temperature for a cold plunge typically falls between 50°F to 59°F (10°C to 15°C).
 Research suggests that water in this range is cold enough to elicit the physiological responses associated with cold-water immersion, such as vasoconstriction, reduced inflammation, and increased endorphin release (Tipton, 2017).
 However, temperatures below 50°F (10°C) can be effective for experienced practitioners who seek more intense exposure, while beginners may benefit from slightly warmer water to acclimate.

-Why Not Colder?
+Why Not Colder Water?

 While water temperatures below 50°F may amplify some benefits, they also increase the risk of hypothermia and cold shock, particularly for untrained individuals.
 Extremely cold water can cause rapid cooling of the body, overwhelming it’s ability to maintain core body temperature.
 Thus, balancing the water’s temperature with personal tolerance is key to a safe and effective cold plunge experience.